Hellen Obiri: Career

 Obiri gained her first international experience at the 2011 Military World Games in Rio de Janeiro, where she won the bronze medal for the 800 metres and placed fourth in the 1500 metres.
 She debuted in the World Championships in Athletics held in 2011 in Daegu, South Korea the following month, competing at the latter distance.
 Obiri set a personal best time of 4:07.59 in the heats but fell in the final, bringing pre-event favourite Morgan Uceny down with her, and finished 10th.
 She later said, "After Daegu I went back to Kenya and started training seriously."

 In 2012, the 22-year-old took her first global title at the Istanbul World Indoor Championships, clocking 8:37.16 over the 3000 metres.
 This became the turning point of her career.
 That same year, she debuted in the Olympics at the London Games, finishing initially 12th and last in the 1500 m final, upgraded to seventh after subsequent doping disqualifications.

 On 1 June 2013, Obiri won her first Diamond League race with 1500 m victory in Eugene, setting a new personal best and meet record of 3:58.58.
 She earned bronze in the event at the World Championships in Athletics held in August in Moscow.
 Obiri then earned the silver medal in the 3000 m at the 2014 World Indoor Championships in Sopot, Poland, behind multiple world record-holder Genzebe Dibaba.
 On 9 May that year at the Doha Diamond League, she set an African record in the outdoor event with a time of 8:20.68, improving her personal best by more than 13 seconds.
 In August, she added 1500 m title at the African Championships.

-At the 2016 Rio Olympics, Obiri competed in the 5000 metres and earned the silver medal in a time of 14:29.77, behind compatriot Vivian Cheruiyot in an Olympic record of 14:26.17 and ahead of Ethiopia's Almaz Ayana who ran 14:33.59.
+At the 2016 Olympics in Rio de Janeiro, Obiri competed in the 5000 metres and earned the silver medal in a time of 14:29.77, behind compatriot Vivian Cheruiyot in an Olympic record of 14:26.17 and ahead of Ethiopia's Almaz Ayana who ran 14:33.59.

 Obiri dominated the 5000 m at the 2017 World Championships in Athletics in London.

 Obiri represented Kenya at the 2017 World Championships in London in the same event and won the gold medal with a time of 14:34.86, ahead of Ayana and Sifan Hassan.